wenwei202/terngrad/README.md

 * starts evaluating.
 You can change those environments to play.

-Use `--help` to check descriptions for usage of python executives.
+Use `--help` to check descriptions for usage of python executables.
 For example,
 ```
 bazel-bin/inception/cifar10_train --help
 ```